CCristancho/ccristancho.github.io/_pages/research.md

 Twitter-based analysis of how political elite claims shaped emotional responses during the Catalan independence and counter-movements.

-### Identity formation and media claims
+### Collective identity in times of moral shocks

-With Elena Pavan: Network science applied to demonstrator narratives in pro-Palestinian protests across time and space.
+With Elena Pavan: Network science applied to demonstrator claims in pro-Palestinian protests across time and space.

 ---